 Current and deferred tax is calculated on the profit for the year, and adjustments of prior-year tax charges are recognised in the income statement.
-Tax on items recognised under Other comprehensive income.
+Tax on items recognised under Other comprehensive income is recognised under Other comprehensive income.
 Similarly, tax on items recognised in equity is recognised in equity.
 When uncertainty over tax treatment exists, the uncertainty is reflected by using either the most likely outcome (if the possible outcomes are binary or are concentrated on one value) or the expected value, probability weighted amounts in a range of possible outcomes (if there is a range of possible outcomes that are neither binary nor concentrated on one value).